postsharp/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Intellisense/customizing-aspect-description.md

 title: "Customizing Aspect Description in Tooltips"
 product: "postsharp"
 categories: "PostSharp;AOP;Metaprogramming"
-summary: "The document provides guidance on customizing aspect descriptions in tooltips using PostSharp Tools, including instructions for both simple and composite aspects."
+summary: "The document provides guidance on customizing aspect descriptions in tooltips using Visual Studio Tools for Metalama and PostSharp, including instructions for both simple and composite aspects."
 ---
-# Customizing Aspect Description in Tooltips
+# Customizing Aspect Description in CodeLens and Tooltips

-When you position the mouse cursor over a declaration that has been enhanced by an aspect, PostSharp Tools adds a description of the aspect to the Intellisense tooltip.
+When you position the mouse cursor over a declaration that has been enhanced by an aspect, Visual Studio Tools for Metalama and PostSharp add a description of the aspect to CodeLens, and optionally to the Intellisense tooltip.
 The description that PostSharp generates by default is sometimes little helpful.
-To make the Intellisense description of your aspect more understandable for its users, you should override the default description.
+To make the CodeLens and Intellisense description of your aspect more understandable for its users, you should override the default description.

 ## Simple Aspects